tock/tock/doc/ExternalDependencies.md

   * Wireless implementations are difficult to get the correct timing.
   * Wireless protocols are also very expensive to certify.

-Note, however, that _only_ the crate in `boards/` may include an external dependency in its `Cargo.toml` file.
-Other crates in the kernel must not include the dependency, specifically a chip crate or the capsules crate.
-Therefore, a wrapper must be provided to interface Tock kernel code with the external dependency.
-This prevents external APIs from leaking directly into the Tock kernel.
+Note, however, that _only_ the board crate itself may include such an external dependency in its `Cargo.toml` file.

+A possible way to have other crates indirectly use such a dependency is through a wrapper-trait.
+Such traits abstract the external dependency in a way that allows other crates to still be built without the dependency included.

+### Capsule Crate-Specific External Dependencies

+Capsules are a mechanism to provide semi-trusted infrastructure to a Tock board, for instance non chip-specific peripheral drivers (see [Design](./Design.md)).
+As such, it can be desirable to utilize external dependencies to implement complex subsystems.
+Examples for this are wireless- or networking-protocols such as Bluetooth LE or TCP.

+To support such use-cases without forcing all boards to include external dependencies, capsules are split into multiple crates:

+- The `capsules/core` crate contains drivers and abstractions deemed essential to most boards' operation, in addition to commonly used infrastructure and _virtualizers_.
+It must not have any external dependencies.

+- The `capsules/extra` crate contains miscellaneous drivers and abstractions which do not fit into other capsule crates.
+It must not have any external dependencies.

+Capsule crates other than `core` and `extra` _may_ include external dependencies.
+The granularity of such crates may range from implementing an entire subsystem (e.g. a TCP/IP stack) to a single module providing some isolated functionality.
+Whether an external dependency may be added to a given crate, and the granularity of said crate, is evaluated on a case-by-case basis.
+Concerns to take into account could be the utility, complexity and quality of the external dependency, and whether the capsule would provide value without this dependency.

+Newly contributed code or code from `capsules/extra` can be moved to a new capsule crate when deemed necessary; this is evaluated on a case-by-case basis.

 ## Including the Dependency

 To help ensure maintainability and to promote transparency with including external dependencies, Tock follows a specific policy for their inclusion.

+### Including Capsule Crate-Specific External Dependencies

+Capsules other than `capsules/core` and `capsules/extra` may include external dependencies directly in their `Cargo.toml` file and use them directly.

+### Including Board-Specific External Dependencies

+Board crates may include external dependencies directly in their `Cargo.toml` file and use them directly.

 ### Including Core External Dependencies

-The only crates that can contain external dependencies must be inside the `capsules/` directory.
-For each new dependency a new crate should be added within the `capsules/` directory.
-Only that crate can have the external dependency.

-The only crates that can use the newly created external dependency crates are board crates in the `boards/` directory.
-This ensures that boards which do not want to include the external dependency can avoid including the crate with the external dependency.

-### Including Board-Specific External Dependencies

-Boards may include external dependencies directly in their board's `Cargo.toml` file and use them directly.
+As of now, no process for including core external dependencies has been established.

 ### Documenting the Dependency and its Tree